exonum/exonum-doc/src/architecture/services.md

     and emit events and for services and light clients to subscribe to events emitted by the services.

-> Ditto for Exonum version.
-> This is still actual.
 > Maybe we can extend this to before_commit and after_commit.

 ## Service Development